 How does payroll funding work?

 Payroll funding is the act of selling your invoices to a payroll finance company to receive immediate access to cash.
-This financing is designed specifically to help staffing agencies meet their payroll needs without waiting to collect from customers to grow your business.
+This financing helps staffing agencies meet payroll needs without waiting to collect from customers.

 The factoring company buys the unpaid invoice from your customer to advance the cash to your bank account the same day.
 Once your customer pays the funding company at the end of the payment term, you receive the rest of the invoice amount, minus a small fee.
 This quick access to capital helps sustain business growth.